inversion-api/inversion-engine/README.md

 * inversion1.properties, inversion2.properties,inversion-dev-1.properties, if ${inversion.profile} has been set to 'dev'
 * OR, inversion.properties, inversion-prod.properties,inversion-prod-1.properties if ${inversion.profile} has been set to 'prod'

-A helpful development trick here is to launch Inversion with a JVM parameter '-Dinversion.profile=dev' add something like "inversion99-dev.properties" to your .gitignore and keep any local developement only settings in that file.
+A helpful development trick here is to launch Inversion with a JVM param '-Dinversion.profile=dev' add something like "inversion99-dev.properties" to your .gitignore and keep any local developement only settings in that file.
 That way you won't commit settings you don't want to share and you custom settings will load last trumping any other keys shared with other files.